mattvenn/multi_project_tools/README.md

     input wire active [31:0]

 When the active wire goes high, the wrapper's outputs are switched from high-z to the project's outputs.

+## Optional interfaces

+Wishbone, LA1, GPIO, IRQ, Clock2 are all optional.
+You can turn them off if you don't need them.

 ## Dependencies